I-5-4-74.Implementation of the Hicks Acquiescence Ruling (Sixth Circuit)

 III When Hicks AR Applies

-IV Appeals Council Hicks Court Remands — Procedures
+IV AC Hicks Court Remands — Procedures

-V Hearing Level Procedures
+V Hearings Level Procedures

 VI ALJ Final Decision After Hicks Court Remand – AC Procedures